victorokech/cloudinary-photobooth/README.md

 Congratulations, we have built our own virtual photo booth powered by Cloudinary and Laravel.
 This is just the beginning, with Cloudinary you can create wonderful image management and manipulation products.

-Keep discovering more with Cloudinary, all you have to do is create [free](https://cloudinary.com/signup) account.
+Keep discovering more with Cloudinary, all you have to do is create a [free](https://cloudinary.com/signup) account.